BitcoinDesign/Guide/guide/transactions/introduction.md

 # Transactions

-Bitcoin does keep track of balances or accounts.
-Instead it uses something known as Unspent Transaction Outputs, sometimes refered to as UTXOs or coins.
-If it were account based then everyone would be able to look up your entire history of transactions when you received a payment — the UTXO model of bitcoin provides privacy advantages as it becomes a lot more difficult to link transactions together since the blockchain is public afterall.
+The bitcoin blockchain does not have a concept of accounts.
+Instead, it uses something called Unspent Transaction Outputs, also known as UTXOs or coins.
+Accounts make it easy for anyone you transact with to look up your entire transaction history since the blockchain is public.

-It is also possible to send very simple transactions which contains just one payment.
-There may be cases where you want to make multiple payments within a single transaction, and bitcoin is able to support this because of the transaction structure.
+With bitcoin on-chain, you fund a transaction by selecting some previously received bitcoin and select the payment destination and a change destination.
+Now, the person you are paying can only see a small portion of the funds you own if they choose.

 ## Structure